-- 8.5 At the time of applying for paid maternity leave or paid adoption leave, the employee may elect in writing: - 8.5.1 to take the paid leave in 2 periods split into equal proportions during the first 12 months of the commencement of their paid leave; or - 8.5.2 to take the paid leave at half pay in which case, notwithstanding any other clause of this Enterprise Agreement, the employee will be entitled, during the period of leave, to be paid at half the ordinary rate of pay (which includes the existing 15% overtime allowance paid in lieu of overtime and recreation leave loading allowance calculated and paid on a fortnightly basis and excludes other allowances, penalties or other additional payments) from the date maternity/adoption leave commences; or - 8.5.3 a combination of 8.5.1 and 8.5.2. - 8.6 Part-time employees will have the same entitlements as full time employees, but paid on a pro-rata basis according to the average number of contracted hours during the immediately preceding 12 months (disregarding any periods of leave). - 8.7 During periods of paid or unpaid maternity leave, sick leave with pay will not be granted for a normal period of absence for confinement.
-However, any illness arising from the incidence of the pregnancy may be covered by sick leave to the extent available, subject to the usual provisions relating to production of a medical certificate and the medical certificate indicates that the illness has arisen from the pregnancy. - 8.8 Where both prospective parents are employed as Assistants the period of paid maternity or adoption leave (as applicable) may be shared by both employees, provided that the total period of paid maternity or adoption leave does not exceed the applicable maximum and that the leave is taken in periods of not less than four weeks and has regard to the operational needs of the particular workplace(s). - 8.9 The entitlements in this clause will be in addition to the federal Paid Parental Leave Act 2010 (Cth) (as amended from time to time).
+- 8,6 - At the time of applying for paid maternity leave or paid adoption/surrogacy leave, the employee may elect in writing: - 8.6.1 to take the paid leave in 2 periods split into equal proportions during the first 12 months of the commencement of their paid leave; or - 8.6.2 to take the paid leave at half pay in which case, notwithstanding any other clause of this Enterprise Agreement, the employee will be entitled, during the period of leave, to be paid at half the ordinary rate of pay (which includes the existing 15% overtime allowance paid in lieu of overtime and recreation leave loading allowance calculated and paid on a fortnightly basis and excludes other allowances, penalties or other additional payments) from the date maternity/adoption leave commences; or - 8.6.3 a combination of 8.6.1 and 8.6.2. - 8.7 Part-time employees will have the same entitlements as full time employees, but paid on a pro-rata basis according to the average number of contracted hours during the immediately preceding 12 months (disregarding any periods of leave). - 8.8 During periods of paid or unpaid maternity leave, sick leave with pay will not be granted for a normal period of absence for confinement.
+However, any illness arising from the incidence of the pregnancy may be covered by sick leave to the extent available, subject to the usual provisions relating to production of a medical certificate and the medical certificate indicates that the illness has arisen from the pregnancy. - 8.9 Where both prospective parents are employed as Assistants the period of paid maternity or adoption leave (as applicable) may be shared by both employees, provided that the total period of paid maternity or adoption leave does not exceed the applicable maximum and that the leave is taken in periods of not less than four weeks and has regard to the operational needs of the particular workplace(s). - 8.10 The entitlements available to an employee pursuant to the Paid Parental Leave Act 2010 (Cth) (as amended from time to time), or any other federal parental leave scheme, will be subject to criteria and eligibility as determined by any such scheme.